Publication Guidelines

 1. Research Articles

 The goal of scientific writing is effective communication.
 More specifically, its goal is to communicate abstract propositions, logical arguments, empirical observations and experimental results, including their inter-relationships and interactions.
 Authors should use the active voice (“this study shows” rather than “it is shown by this study”) and the first person (“I did” rather than “the author did”).
 The past tense is appropriate for describing what was done in an experiment; the present tense is suitable for referring to data in tables and figures.
-Manuscripts should be organized within the framework of a format outline.
-The standard outline for reporting of studies, experiments or other research projects is as follows:
+Manuscripts should be organized within the framework of a standard outline for reporting of studies, experiments or other research projects: Abstract, Background, Methods, Results, Discussion, Conclusion.

 Background